Wojnicz: The Jews of Wojnicz

 As in many towns across Poland, Jewish settlement was severely restricted since the Middle Ages, which translated as a ban, unless they converted to Christianity.
 The leading argument for this was protectionism of Polish trade guilds and merchants.
 They could however get round the restrictions by settling outside a city, as in the case of Kazimierz outside the walls of Kraków.
 By the 17th century there were established Jewish settlements near Wojnicz in Brzesko, Tarnów and Zakliczyn.
 An early instance of a Jewish convert living in Wojnicz in the first half of the 18th century was Michał Kędzierski, administrator of the Crown lands on behalf of Starosta, Jakub Karwowski.
 Their combined abuse of state funds is the subject of a recent historical study.
 During Habsburg rule some restrictions on Jewish settlement were lifted so that by 1880, there were 200 Jews living in Wojnicz and there was a synagogue.
 In 1939 during the Second Republic of Poland there were 35 Jewish families in Wojnicz.
-The German invasion of Poland led to most members of the Wojnicz community being rounded up in 1942 and taken to the Zakliczyn Ghetto from were they were transported to Belzec extermination camp.
+The German invasion of Poland led to most members of the Wojnicz community being rounded up in 1942 and taken to the Zakliczyn Ghetto from where they were transported to Belzec extermination camp.
 The Wojnicz synagogue was burnt down by the Germans.
 A notable survivor of the community was rabbi Chaim Kreiswirth.